-NOTE: For a computer that doesn't installed USB 2.0 controller, you need to install USB 2.0 driver for the particular product vendor.
+NOTE: For a computer that doesn't install USB 2.0 controller, you need to install USB 2.0 driver for the particular product vendor.

-- 8. Execute MaxLoader and choose Programmer model - 9.
-Choose your programmer that is ready to be use in your computer.
+- 8. Execute MaxLoader and choose Programmer model. - 9.
+Choose the programmer that is ready to be used with your computer.

-NOTE: Watch the model name in left-up corner screen and the ProMax-4G(8G) won't be ready if "DEMO mode" appears in the screen.
+NOTE: Watch the model name in left-upper corner screen; the ProMax2-4G won't be ready if "DEMO mode" appears in the screen.
 Check the USB cable and turn on the AC switch in the back side of unit.